• Home

 Location: Fern Hill Warehouse - WEA Storage Facility

-The buried drums excavated at the Fern Hill Warehouse site (across the street from the main facility) in 1999 contained a mixture of hazardous chemicals spanning volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and heavy metals.
-Here's a breakdown based on validated lab results:
+Records show that drums excavated at the Fern Hill Warehouse site in 1999 contained a mixture of chemicals, including volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and heavy metals.
+Validated laboratory results indicate the presence of:

-• Tetrachloroethylene (PCE) - Known to cause Kidney/Liver Cancer
+• Tetrachloroethylene (PCE) - associated with Kidney/Liver Cancer

-• Trichloroethylene (TCE) - Known to cause Kidney/Liver Cancer
+• Trichloroethylene (TCE) - associated with Kidney/Liver Cancer

-• Bis(2-ethylhexyl) phthalate (DEHP) - Known to cause Liver Cancer/Reproductive Issues
+• Bis(2-ethylhexyl) phthalate (DEHP) - associated with Liver Cancer/Reproductive Issues

-• 1,1-Dichloroethylene - Also known as Vinyl Chloride - Liver/Lung Cancer
+• 1,1-Dichloroethylene (Vinyl Chloride) - associated with Liver/Lung Cancer

-• Nickel Compounds - Known to cause Lung/Prostate/Kidney Cancer
+• Nickel Compounds - associated with Lung/Prostate/Kidney Cancer

-• Lead Compounds - Known to cause Lung/Prostate/Kidney Cancer
+• Lead Compounds - associated with Lung/Prostate/Kidney Cancer

-• Cobalt Compounds - Known to cause Lung/Prostate/Kidney Cancer
+• Cobalt Compounds - associated with Lung/Prostate/Kidney Cancer

 DEP SOIL TESTING - 2020

-Location: 1400 E Lackawanna Ave - Main WEA/Cinram facility
+Location: 1400 E Lackawanna Ave - Main WEA/Cinram building - Currently the CANPACK Building

 We have a memo from 2020 to the Environmental Program Manager describing the removal of toxic levels of Cobalt and Selenium from 99 acres of property totaling about 35 tons of soil.
 “9 areas of concern were identified at the site based on previously conducted phases.
 A total of 50 soil samples and 6 sub-slab soil gas samples were collected and analyzed… Cobalt and Selenium were identified above the non-residential Statewide Health Standards (SHS) in 3 of the areas of concern….
 2 wells at the center of the site contained concentrations of Aluminum, Iron, Lead, and Manganese above the SHS.”